PatrickMassot/leanblueprint/README.md

     * `defined`, `#B0ECA3`, `Light green`
     * `fully_proved`, `#1CAC78`, `Dark green`

-    In particular you can use the description to interpret the node type by comparison with the default legend.
+    In particular you can use the above color descriptions to interpret the node type by comparison with the default legend.

 ## Acknowledgments